applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 ### Phylogenetic reconstruction with neighbor-joining <link src="JlqeYq"/>

 This section is currently a placeholder.
 You can track progress on this section through [issue #119](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/issues/119).
 In the meantime, I recommend Chapter 5.2.2 of *[The Phylogenetic Handbook](http://www.amazon.com/gp/product/0521730716/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0521730716&linkCode=as2&tag=anintrotoappl-20&linkId=YLNAKVFX7BV4W5TW")*, by Lemey, Salemi, and Vandamme for discussion of this topic.
 You can also refer to the [scikit-bio implementation of Neighbor Joining](http://scikit-bio.org/docs/latest/generated/skbio.tree.nj.html), which will be used here (the source code is linked from that page).

+One invalid assumption that is made by UPGMA is inherent in Step 1, where each branch connecting the internal node to a tip is set to half of the length between the tips.
+This assumes the mutation rates are constant throughout the tree, or in other words that the tree is *ultrametric*.
+This is not likely to be the case in the real world, as different lineages in the tree might be undergoing different selective pressures, leading to different rates of evolution.
+Neighboring joining is a distance-based phylogenetic reconstruction approach that does not assume ultrametricity.

 ```python
 >>> hamming_tree = tree_from_distance_matrix(hamming_dm, metric='nj')